-For strategies and methods used by the AUASB to cooperate and engage with these and other international bodies and international stakeholder groups, refer to the AUASB International Strategy.
+28 For strategies and methods used by the AUASB to cooperate and engage with these and other international bodies and international stakeholder groups, refer to the AUASB International Strategy.
+29 The work of the IAASB and IESBA is overseen by the Public Interest Oversight Board (PIOB) and the Monitoring Group (MG).

 The work of the IAASB and IESBA is overseen by the Public Interest Oversight Board (PIOB) and the Monitoring Group (MG).
 The PIOB is an independent oversight body with responsibility to ensure that standard-setting at international level follows due process and is responsive to the public interest.

-The MG is a group of international financial institutions and regulatory bodies (see footnote 59) committed to advancing the public interest in areas related to international audit-related standard-setting and audit quality.
+The FIGH is all international loversight oody with responsibility to ensure that standard-setting at international rever follows date process and is responsive to the public interest.
+The MG is a group of international financial institutions and regulatory bodies (see footnote 79) committed to advancing the public interest in areas related to international audit-related standard-setting and audit quality.
 The MG is responsible for the overall governance of the international audit and ethics standard-setting process and the review of its effectiveness.
 The MG's responsibilities include monitoring the PIOB's public interest oversight role.

-For further details, including an outline of the guiding principles which underpin the responsibilities of AUASB members and technical staff when considering and implementing the AUASB's international influencing activities, refer to the AUASB International Strategy.
+30 For further details, including an outline of the guiding principles which underpin the responsibilities of AUASB members and technical staff when considering and implementing the AUASB's international influencing activities, refer to the AUASB International Strategy.